-There are several catalysts pushing DNSSEC adoption, one of which is Dan Kaminsky’s [cache poisoning attack from 2008]( 1447%3A-DNS-Cache-Poisoning-Issue-Kaminsky-bug.html).
+There are several catalysts pushing DNSSEC adoption, one of which is Dan Kaminsky’s .
 This attack highlighted the significant trust issues in traditional DNS, and how DNSSEC is well positioned to solve them.
 However, even after a significant amount of work, adoption is lagging — there are several factors holding DNSSEC adoption back.
 Among them are network operators that prefer stability to complexity (for good reason).
 Another difficulty with DNSSEC adoption is that there is no universal consensus around whether DNSSEC is the right tool to secure the DNS.

 In 2008, Dan Kaminsky revealed on the DNS system which can trick a DNS recursive resolvers into storing incorrect DNS records.
 Once the nameserver has stored the incorrect response, it will happily return it to everyone who asks until the cache entry expires (usually dictated by the TTL).
 This is so-called “DNS poisoning” attack could allow arbitrary attacker to trick DNS, and redirect web browsers (and other applications) to incorrect servers allowing them to hijack traffic.